danewatkins/arnolfini-survey/README.md

 ### Monitor Pi core temperature
 The previous version of the kiosk failed due to multiple reasons, one of which may have been overheating.
 We were using a Pi 3 in an enclosed space in a warm gallery.
 This script allows remote monitoring of the Pi's core temperature.
 It is not necessary if the Pi is registered as device with remote-iot.com as their service provide temperature monitoring as well as remote access.
+3rd September 2017, the Pi's temperature has remained stable and it is unlikely that overheating was the cause of the problem.
 ```
 $: /opt/vc/bin/vcgencmd measure_temp
 ```